 All supplies and chemical besides film will be provided.

 This workshop takes place in Sulfur Studios' brand new film developing darkroom!
 We will also be offering monthly memberships for area photographers, and plan to expand with printing facilities by the end of 2019.

-In 2009, Bridget moved to Asheville, NC where she taught photography at numerous venues, in addition to working as an arts writer, designer, and independent artist.
-Her association with the Phil Mechanic Studios Public Darkroom starting in 2009 blossomed into the creation of The Asheville Darkroom, a non-profit art educational facility which she founded in 2012 and served as Executive Director and primary instructor through May 2016.
-Bridget returned to Georgia in August 2016, where she now is an Assistant Professor of Art the Armstrong Campus of Georgia Southern University in Savannah.
-She teaches multiple forms photography, including experimental darkroom processes that are the basis for her current body of work.
+Bridget Conn earned a BFA in Studio Art from Tulane University in 2000, and an MFA from the University of Georgia in 2003, focusing in photography, mixed media and installation.
+In 2009, Bridget moved to Asheville, NC where she taught at several colleges, in addition to working as an arts writer, designer, and independent artist.
+Her association with the Phil Mechanic Studios Public Darkroom blossomed into the creation of The Asheville Darkroom, a non-profit art educational facility which she founded in 2012 and served as Executive Director and primary instructor through May 2016.
+Bridget joined the faculty of Armstrong State University (now Georgia Southern University) in Savannah, GA as Assistant Professor of Art in August 2016, focusing on darkroom photography.
+Her current artwork explores the potential of photography as a chemical and physical medium through the process of chemigrams.